05sonicblue/GamezServer/README.md

 # Gamez Server
 Gamez Server is currently in pre-release development.
-The initial release is slated for 6/1/2015.
+The 1.0.0 release is slated for 6/1/2015.
 There may be bugs and minimal functionality in the application.

 Gamez Server is an automated downloader for video games.
 The user adds the games they wish to download and Gamez will attempt to find the game and download it.

+Requirements:
+* Python 2.7
+* Post processing currently only supported on Windows

 Current Functionality:
 * Syncs Games from the Game DB